 Other than politicians and pimps, lawyers are probably the least-trusted profession in the world.
 They're often seen a necessary evil or as an enemy.
 The key to this campaign for a tax law firm was making the IRS an even bigger villain.
 When the IRS comes after you, an accountant isn't going to cut it.
 You need a tax attorney.

-This campaign challenges convention is by staying away from the standard "talking head in a suit" approach that typifies most legal advertising.
+This campaign challenges convention by staying away from the standard "talking head in a suit" approach that typifies most legal advertising.
 By taking tax law, which is inherently complex, and giving it a simple, slightly cartoony look, it becomes less intimidating.
-This approach works particularly well in social media where simple and colorful content tends to stand out.
+This approach works particularly well in social media where simple and colorful content stands out.

-I also adapted these concepts to work silently as banner ads and Instagram ads.
+I adapted these concepts to work silently as banner ads and Instagram ads.